Gokulkrishnan3113/tdd/STPT-144.md

 ## **Objective**

-  To start passing order notes for each order whenever a customer places a cod order and confirms the cod orde rvia the COD Confirmation Notification on the bot.
+  To start passing order notes for each order whenever a customer places a cod order and confirms the cod order via the COD Confirmation Notification on the bot.